volodymyrhudyma/blog/content/blog/avoid-wasting-performance-with-reselect-in-react.md

 };
 ```

-**Important note:** We would not include all the remaining files, as it would make an article way less readable.
-If you do not know how to set up React + Redux application with TypeScript, refer to [this article](/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020/).
+**Important note:** We would not include all remaining files here, as this would make an article much less readable.
+If you do not know how to set up a React + Redux application with TypeScript, please read [this article](/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020/).

-In the end, you should see the following result:
+In the end you should see the following result:

 ![React Application](/img/screenshot-2020-11-26-at-22.37.46.png "React Application")